Rules & Equipment

 The game is played with a white ball identical in size and shape to a regulation volleyball.
 In addition to the ball, four cones, pylons, or other similar markers are required to mark the ends of the goal lines.
 A game clock and a 40-second score clock are also required; any clocks used for basketball, handball, or other similar sports will be sufficient.

-- Played on a regulation hardwood basketball court that is marked by boundary lines, a center line, a centre circle and two key areas.
+- Played on a regulation hardwood basketball court that is marked by boundary lines, a centerline, a center circle, and two key areas.

 - The game is played with a standard volleyball.